JTYKolesar/azure-freesubs-signup/README.md

 <h3>&#9312; Create a FREE* Azure Account</h3>

 Go to [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/)
-- Select Start Free
+- Select "Start Free"
-- Follow the prompt to create an account
+- Follow the prompt to create an account.
-  - You will need to put in your credit card information to receive the free $200 of Azure credits, <b>but only for 30 days!</b>
+  - You WILL need to put in your credit card information to receive the free $200 of Azure credits!
+    <div> It will not charge you, <b>but only for 30 days!</b>
 - Once completed, click on <a href="https://azure.microsoft.com/en-us/free/">Go to the Azure Portal</a> to be redirected to the Azure Dashboard.

 <p align="center">